Required Training for the Prevention of Clergy Misconduct

-These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every three years for UCC clergy to retain ministerial standing.
+These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every four years for UCC clergy to retain ministerial standing.

 - Healthy Boundaries 101: Fundamentals is an introduction to healthy boundaries for clergy and church leaders.
 Topics include power, vulnerability, dating, friendships, dual relationships, transference, intimacy, hugging, and self-care.
 It is a prerequisite to Healthy Boundaries 201.